puneetpopli/Bon-Voyage/README.md

 # Features of the application

-* Google places API
+* Google places API.
-* Google maps API
+* Google maps API.
-* Password Encryption
+* Password Encryption.
 * PDF creation and download for the itinerary.
-* High charts
+* High charts.

 # Technology Stack